ligahee/node-coding/req3/README.md

 ## Authentication overview.

 Login is handled by JWT authentication.
 Once a user logs in, they receive an access token in the body of the response, and a refresh token as an HTTP Only cookie.
 A refresh timer is triggered on login and will silenty refresh the access token as long as a valid refresh token is present (in the form of the HTTP Only cookie) when making the refresh_token call.
 The access token provides access to api endpoints protected by an authentication middleware.

+To solve the challenge, I add the comments table has two foreign keys related to stories and users, add pagination in the story and comments of the story with offset and limit clause.

 ## Installation